shutsuensha/pint3rest.xyz/README.md

   - learn how to format readme project describe
   - logo, preview, descriptions
   - screenshots for every page

+- github readme profile
+  - description as developer nothing more

 - github page/vue hostings(nestify,vercel)
   - resume/about/portfolio full description about me